lsst-dm/dmtn-057/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this design, all information of interest to metrics will be stored in a task's metadata.
-The metadata will be passed up to a dedicated package (named, for example, ``verify_measurements``) that will find the appropriate keys and create ``Measurement`` objects.
+The metadata will be passed up to a dedicated "afterburner" task (named, for example, ``ComputeMetricsTask``) that will find the appropriate keys and create ``Measurement`` objects.
 High-level handling of the measurements can be done by a single ``Job`` object.
-A prototype of this approach is used in the ``lsst.ap.verify.measurements`` package to handle running times, but in the interests of portability to other pipelines the final code should be a dependency of ``ap_verify`` rather than a subpackage.
+A non-Task prototype of this approach is used in the ``lsst.ap.verify.measurements`` package to handle running times, but in the interest of portability to other pipelines the final code should be in a dependency of ``ap_verify`` rather than a subpackage.

 To minimize coupling with the task itself, the code that performs the measurements can be placed in decorators analogous to ``lsst.pipe.base.timeMethod``.
 This approach also avoids code duplication for metrics that apply to more than one task class.
 However, as the number of metrics grows, so will the number of decorators attached to a class's ``run`` method.
 Related metrics can be grouped in one decorator; for example, ``timeMethod`` measures not only timing, but also memory usage and other forms of profiling.

-While tasks or their decorators are necessarily coupled to ``verify_metrics``, ``verify_measurements`` need not know about most defined metrics if the metadata keys follow a particular format that allows discovery of measurements by iterating over the metadata (e.g., ``"<task-prefix>.verify.measurements.foo"`` for a metric named ``"package.foo"``).
+While tasks or their decorators are necessarily coupled to ``verify_metrics``, ``ComputeMetricsTask`` need not know about most defined metrics if the metadata keys follow a particular format that allows discovery of measurements by iterating over the metadata (e.g., ``"<task-prefix>.verify.measurements.foo"`` for a metric named ``"package.foo"``).
 Since the correct way to merge measurements from multiple units of work depends on the metric (for example, the four use cases described :ref:`above <use-cases>` require three different approaches), a standardized key (perhaps ``"<task-prefix>.verify.combiners.foo"``) can be used to specify the algorithm to combine the data.
 The use of a string to indicate the combiner only scales well if the majority of metrics share a small number of combiners, such as sum or average.